Skip to content

 Sliding scale

-Full list from SAMHSA: County or local government funds; Medicare; Medicaid; Other State funds; Private health insurance; State education agency funds; Cash or self-payment; State-financed health insurance plan other than Medicaid; State mental health agency (or equivalent) funds
+Full payment list from SAMHSA: County or local government funds; Medicare; Medicaid; Other State funds; Private health insurance; State education agency funds; Cash or self-payment; State-financed health insurance plan other than Medicaid; State mental health agency (or equivalent) funds

 Contact & Location